andrewrjones/perl5-App-MP4Meta/README.markdown

 AtomicParsley::Command
 ======================

-This is a perlscript to apply iTunes-like meta data to an mp4 file.
+This is a perl5 script to apply iTunes-like meta data to an mp4 file.

 INSTALL
 -------